michelp/pgsodium/README.md

 pgsodium is careful to use memory cleanup callbacks to zero out all allocated memory used by the extension on freeing.
-In general it is a bad idea to store secrets in the database itself, although this can still be done carefully it has a higher risk.
+In general it is a bad idea to store secrets in the database itself, although this can be done carefully it has a higher risk.

 # Simple public key encryption with `crypto_box()`